Interim Head of Department

 Prior to joining the University, he worked with Rediffussion, Cable & Wireless, and General Post Office.
 His research interests are mainly in power electronics and computer-aided design of analogue circuits.
 He has published more than 170 technical papers on the design of electronic circuits and is the author of the book Computer-aided Analysis and Design of Switch-Mode Power Supplies (New York: Marcel Dekker 1993).
 Between 1998 and 2001, he served as an Associate Editor of IEEE Transactions on Industrial Electronics.

-Professor Lee is a Fellow of both the Institution of Electrical Engineers (UK) and the Hong Kong Institution of Engineers.
+He is a Fellow of both the Institution of Electrical Engineers (UK) and the Hong Kong Institution of Engineers.

 Emeritus Professor (Former VP of PolyU)